Welcome to your walking and wine tasting holiday

 here in the south of France!

 We wish you a very warm welcome and hope that you will have a hugely relaxing, inspiring and motivating time with us.

-Let’s start with a few general guidelines to make sure you do not miss out on any of the opportunities we offer:
+Let’s start with a few general guidelines to make sure you do not miss out on any of the opportunities on offer:

-We would appreciate it if you would switch your phone off/put in on in-flight mode when you are near the horses and during meals.
-The rest of time the choice is yours – wifi is available free of charge in all rooms in the guest wing and we will give you the password on arrival.
+I would appreciate it if you would switch your phone off/put in on in-flight mode when you are near the horses and during meals.
+The rest of time the choice is yours – wifi is available free of charge in all rooms and I will give you the password on arrival.
 Before you leave for the first day’s walking, please download the map below onto your phone.
 Just zoom in until you find Eauze, Nogaro and Aire-sur-Adour and then you can zoom in further during your walk to make sure you are still on the right path.

 Guidelines discussed, we can now get down to the walking and wine tasting part of your holiday.

 Walking the Camino de Santiago